hstreamdb/docs/docs/reference/sql-overview.md

 ### Integers

-Integers are in the form of `digits`, where `digits` is one or more single-digit integers (0 through 9).
-Note that scientific notation is not supported yet.

-> :warning: Due to the limitations of the grammar, please write `0-n` when you want to represent a negative `-n`.
+Integers are in the form of `digits`, where `digits` is one or more single-digit integers (0 through 9). **Note that scientific notation is not supported yet.
+And due to the limitations of the grammar, please write `0-n` when you want to represent a negative `-n`**.

 ### Floats

 Floats are in the form of `digits . digits`.
 Note that scientific notation is not supported yet.
+Note that

-> :warning: Due to the limitations of the grammar, please write `0-n` when you want to represent a negative `-n`.
+- **Due to the limitations of the grammar, please write `0-n` when you want to represent a negative `-n`**.

-> :warning: Forms such as `1.` and `.99` are not supported yet.
+- **Forms such as `1.` and `.99` are not supported yet**.

 ### Strings